intel/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### `enable_qdq_optimizer`

-NPU-specific optimization for Quantize-Dequantize operations.
+NPU-specific optimization for Quantize-Dequantize (QDQ) operations in the inference graph.
+This optimizer enhances ORT quantized models by:

-Optimizes ORT quantized models by keeping QDQ operations only for supported ops, providing better performance and accuracy.
+- Retaining QDQ operations only for supported operators
+- Improving inference performance on NPU devices
+- Maintaining model accuracy while optimizing execution

 ---